 One of the trademark traditions of experiencing Disneyland during the holiday season is getting your hands on one of the coveted hand-pulled Disneyland candy canes.
-These hand-pulled candy canes have been a Disneyland tradition for 50 years.
-In honor of this year being the 50th anniversary of these historic candy canes, let's take a trip down memory lane to see what the fuss has been about all these years.
+These hand-pulled candy canes have been a Disneyland tradition for over 50 years.
+In honor of these historic candy canes, let's take a trip down memory lane to see what the fuss has been about all these years.

 Save on your stay!
 Disneyland COMBO Hotel + Ticket Discounts Save money when you book through our travel partner on tickets, hotel costs, and enjoy exclusive perks on your hotel stay like free breakfast and free parking at select hotels!
 Make sure you are getting the best deal for your vacation!
 Book now >